 To improve the quality of the waterways at and around the Port of Stockton through education, outreach, and when necessary, enforcement.

 When it comes to the overall health of an aquatic ecosystem, the amount of dissolved oxygen (DO) in the water is generally a good indicator.
-DO not only allows fish and other aquatic organisms to breathe, but also…Read More
+Learn more about how the Port aerates the water to provide a healthy habitat for fish and wildlife.

 Storm Drain or Sewer Drain?
 Protecting Our Delta

 What Can Go Down a Storm Drain?
 Only storm water … with a few exceptions.
 It’s important to know exactly what an “allowable non-storm water discharge” is and what is not.
 The State Water Resources Control Board has set guidelines in its Industrial General Permit.
 Learn more about Storm Drains vs. Sewer Drains.